Trepan-Debuggers/bashdb/docs/commands/set/autoeval.rst

       Undefined command: "fdafds".
 Try "help".

-to something more zsh-eval-specific such as:
+to something more bash-eval-specific such as:

 ::

-      /tmp/zshdb_eval_26397:2: command not found: fdafds
+      /tmp/bashdb_eval_26397:2: command not found: fdafds

 .. seealso::